Information Leakage

 What Types of Data are Most Often Targeted

 Malicious users will target the most valuable data an organization has.
-Some examples include:
+Some common examples include:

 - Personal Identifiable Information (PII): Names, addresses, phone numbers, social security numbers, dates of birth, and email addresses.

-- Credentials: Usernames, passwords, security questions and answers, and multi-factor authentication tokens.
+- Credentials: Usernames, passwords, security questions and answers, and multi-factor authentication seed tokens.

 - Financial Information: Credit card numbers, bank account details, payment card information, and transaction records.